History of animation: Cartoon Film Company – Buxton and Dyer

-Between 1915 and 1916 Dudley Buxton, and Anson Dyer produced a series of 26 topical cartoons, during WWI, utilising mainly cutout animation, released as the John Brown's animated sketchbook, The episodes included the shelling of Scarborough by German battleships, and The Sinking of the Lusitania, No.4 (June 1915).
+Between 1915 and 1916 Dudley Buxton and Anson Dyer produced a series of 26 topical cartoons, during WWI, mainly utilising cutout animation, which they released as John Bull's Animated Sketchbook, The episodes included events such as the shelling of Scarborough by German battleships, and the sinking of the RMS Lusitania in episode No.4 in June 1915.

 Barré Studio

 Around 1913 Raoul Barré developed the peg system that made it easier to align drawings by perforating two holes below each drawing and placing them on two fixed pins.
 He also used a "slash and tear" technique to not have to draw the complete background or other motionless parts for every frame.
 The parts where something needed to be changed for the next frame were carefully cut away from the drawing and filled in with the required change on the sheet below.
 After Barré had started his career in animation at Edison Studios, he founded one of the first film studios dedicated to animation in 1914 (initially together with Bill Nolan).
 Barré Studio had success with the production of the adaptation of the popular comic strip Mutt and Jeff (1916–1926).
-The studio employed several animators who would have notable careers in animation, including Frank Moser, Gregory La Cava, Vernon Stallings, Tom Norton and Pat Sullivan.
+The studio employed several animators who would go on to have notable careers in animation, including Frank Moser, Gregory La Cava, Vernon Stallings, and Pat Sullivan.